Gratitude, Happiness, and Saying “Thank You”

 “Positive psychology studies reveal that grateful thinking (and the expression of it) is associated with increased levels of energy, optimism, and empathy.
 When we are grateful or happy, the brain emits the neurotransmitter dopamine, which increases our capacity to learn, be creative, and be productive.
 Gratitude, happiness, and saying ‘thank you’ are closely tied together.” –Wendy Luke and Greg Stevens

-In that spirit, and because relationships matter, I’d like to extend my heartfelt gratitude to several folks who make Purple Cow happen.
+In that spirit, and because relationships matter, I’d like to extend my heartfelt thanks to several folks who make Purple Cow happen.

-- To my clients who place their trust and their careers in my hands–I am honored and humbled to learn and grow with you.
+- To my clients who place their trust in me–I am honored to learn and grow with you.

 - To the many colleagues, mentors, and friends who continue to provide sage wisdom, clarity, advice, and thoughtful feedback–thank you each and all.